flsteven87/InfoEssence/README.md

   - `utils/`: Utility functions
 - `requirements.txt`: List of Python dependencies
 - `.gitignore`: Specifies intentionally untracked files to ignore

-## Contributing

-Contributions to GlobalNews for Taiwan are welcome!
-Please feel free to submit pull requests, create issues or spread the word.

 ## License